phuongthuan/dotfiles/README.md

 So that's why I created this repo to save all my configuration then one day I got another new laptop.
 I don't worried about the configuration stuff anymore :)

-I still learning new things and this repo help me so much.
+I'm still learning new things and this repo helps me so much.
 If I find something new and useful.
 I'll put into this repo.

 > Never put any line of code that you don't understand in your own configuration.
 Because it might hurt you and mess things up without you even knowing it ;)

-Thanks for reading !
+Thanks for reading and happy coding !!